Faulty Successive Cancellation Decoding of Polar Codes for the Binary Erasure Channel: Unequal Error Protection

 \section{Unequal Error Protection}

 As mentioned in Section~\ref{sec:introduction}, standard methods employed to enhance the fault tolerance of circuits, such as using larger transistors or circuit-level error correcting codes, are costly in terms of both area and power if the entire circuit needs to be protected.
 With this in mind, we note that in SC decoding of polar codes not all levels in the tree of PEs are of equal importance, meaning that it may suffice to employ \emph{partial protection} of the decoder against hardware-induced errors.
 In fact, we shall see in Proposition~\ref{proposition:uneqprot}, a careful application of such a protection method allows polarization to happen even in a faulty decoder while protecting only a constant fraction of the total decoder PEs.
+The concept of identifying and protecting the most critical part of a decoder has also been used in the literature related to faulty decoding of LDPC codes.
+For example, in~\cite{Ngassa2014,KameniNgassa2015} it is found that a noiseless implementation of the early-termination circuitry can significantly improve the error-correcting performance of a noisy LDPC decoder.

-Let $n_\text{p}$ denote the number of levels that are protected, starting from level $n$ of the tree (i.e., the root) and going towards the leaves.
-We assume that for these $n_\text{p}$ levels we have $\delta = 0$.
+Let $0 \leq n_\text{p} \leq n+1$ denote the number of levels that are protected, starting from level $n$ of the tree (i.e., the root) and going towards level $0$ of the tree (i.e., the leaves).
+We assume that for these $n_\text{p}$ levels we have $\delta = 0$, meaning that $n_\text{p} = n+1$ results in a fault-free decoder and $n_\text{p} = 0$ is equivalent to the faulty SC decoder defined in Section~\ref{sec:faulty}.
 Let $N_{\text{p}}$ denote the total number of protected PEs, where

 If we set $n_{\text{p}} = (n+1) - n_{\text{u}}$, where $n_{\text{u}} > 0$ is a \emph{fixed} number of unprotected levels, then the fraction of the decoder that is protected converges to a constant as $n$ grows.
 Indeed, we have